I love the Swan Valley, we go past this beautiful part of Western Australia every week and always come home with boxes of fresh produce.

 Novotel’s Vines Resort brings back childhood memories for me.
 The Swan Valley was my family holiday and I’ll always remember the two storey villas we stayed in at The Vines and the kick-boxing kangaroos on the golf course.

 If you are still researching different regions of Western Australia for your holiday or mini getaway, the Great Southern is also beautiful.
-Here are some posts about Albany’s food and wine spots.
+Search foodie cravings for some posts about Albany’s food and wine spots.